DHTMLX/docs-suite/docs/window/api/window_move_event.md

 @signature: {'move: (position: IPosition, oldPosition: IPosition, side: IDirectionConfig) => void;'}

 @params:
-- position  object  an object with the new position of the window
+- `position: object` - an object with the new position of the window
-- oldPosition   object  an object with the previous position of the window
+- `oldPosition: object` - an object with the previous position of the window
-- side  object  an object that specifies the direction of resizing
+- `side: object` - an object that specifies the direction of resizing

 @example:
 dhxWindow.events.on("Move", function(position, oldPosition, side) {